UW-Oshkosh holds campus meeting after racist photos emerge

 UW-Oshkosh held a public meeting Friday to respond to racist images that officials say may have involved students on campus.

-An image posted on Twitter on Thursday showed several people at a party in front of a banner with a hand-drawn swastika.
+An image posted Thursday on Twitter showed several people at a party at an off-campus house in front of a banner with a hand-drawn swastika.
 Another depicted a dry-erase message board with the words “No… Liberals, Jews, Muslims, Queers, or Hmongs.”

 Leavitt said school officials began investigating Thursday night after university “allies” notified them of the images, which he said appear to involve UW-Oshkosh students.